gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The Group Manager MUST return a 4.00 (Bad Request) response in case the Joining Request includes the 'client_cred' parameter but does not include both the 'cnonce' and 'client_cred_verify' parameters.

+* The Group Manager MUST return a 4.00 (Bad Request) response in case it cannot retrieve a public key with an accepted format for the joining node, either from the 'client_cred' parameter or as already stored.

 * When receiving a 4.00 Bad Request response, the joining node SHOULD send a new Joining Request to the Group Manager, containing:

   * The 'client_cred' parameter, including a public key compatible with the encoding, countersignature algorithm and possible associated parameters indicated by the Group Manager.